Chain Singh

-Subedar Chain Singh (born 5 April 1989) is an Indian sport shooter and a Junior Commissioned Officer (JCO) in the Indian Army.
-He won the Bronze medal at the 2014 Asian Games in the men's 50m rifle 3 positions event.
-He won an individual Gold medal in the 7th Asian Airgun championship Kuwait.
-He won six Gold medals, three in individual events and three in team events, in the 2016 South Asian Games.
+Subedar Major Chain Singh (born 5 April 1989) is an Indian sport shooter and a Junior Commissioned Officer in the Indian Army, where he first learned and honed his skills in shooting in 2007.
+Specializing in rifle events, Singh has represented India at various prestigious international competitions, including the 2016 Rio Olympics.

 Career

-Chain Singh learned to shoot in the Indian Army in 2007.

 2014 Asian Games

 Chain Singh was a Bronze medalist in the 2014 Asian Games at Incheon in South Korea.
 He won a Bronze medal in the men's 50m rifle three positions event, scoring 441.7 points to finish behind two Chinese shooters - Cao Yifei and Zhu Qinan - who scored 455.5 and 455.2 points respectively.